 Strawberry Orange Refrigerator Iced Tea that’s mellow in flavor, refreshing and naturally sweetened with fresh fruits.
-It’s a delicious way to keep you hydrated this summer.
+It’s a delicious way to hydrate this summer.

 For many summers, G and I were seriously obsessed with sun teas.
 Like drink it every day all day kind of obsessed.